 Are your life, career, and family important to you?
-This is obviously a rhetorical question and the answer is clearly “YES!”
-This being said, if you are charged with a crime, a warrant has been issued for you, or you are the suspect in a criminal allegation, there has never been a more important time in your life than now to do what is necessary to retain the best lawyer you can get.
-If you bargain hunt now or go with a friend’s lawyer because they are offering you a discount, you can expect a discounted result as well – one that you may regret for the rest of your life.
+This is a rhetorical question, and the answer is clearly “YES!”
+If you are accused of criminal activity or under suspicion, there has never been a more critical time in your life than now to do what is necessary to protect yourself with the best retained criminal attorney you can get.
+If you bargain hunt now or go with a friend’s lawyer because they offer you a discount, you can expect discounted service, skills, and results – one that you may regret for the rest of your life.

-There are so many facets of a criminal case that a good trial lawyer can help you with.
-When you, or someone you love, are facing criminal charges it is also of great value to have the peace of mind that your case is being handled by the most experienced professional available and one who can achieve the best possible result.
+There are so many ways a good trial lawyer can help you with all facets of your criminal case.
+When you, or someone you love, face criminal charges, it is also of great value to have the peace of mind that your case is being handled by the most experienced professional available and one who can achieve the best possible result.

 If you are accused of a felony or misdemeanor or charged in state or federal court, we can and will help you.
 Call us for a free consultation and confidential case evaluation.
 If you call us, we will take the time to talk with you, answer your questions, and address each of your concerns.
 We will find a way to help you.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.